Abdullah476/Abdullah476/README.md

 # Hi there, I'm Abdullah 👋

-## I'm a Machine Learning Engineer, and a Data Scientist!!!
+## I'm a Software Engineer with an interest in Machine Learning, and Data Sciene!!!

 - 🌱 Freelance Work
 - 👯 Open to collaborate with other designers & developers